OrchardCMS/OrchardDoc/docs/Documentation/Understanding-placement-info.markdown

 >
 > Instead, create templates for Content Parts and Content Fields then change their order with placement.

-Specifying placement using the `placement.info` file is the subject of this article.
+Specifying placement using the `Placement.info` file is the subject of this article.

 ## Summary